avi182/ad-service/README.md

 ## Ad-service ExpressJS application

-This repo holds a Express.js server-side application Written with TypeScript.
+This repo holds an Express.js server-side application written with TypeScript.

-The web app can devliver ads customized by the user location, browser, OS and interests.
+The app can deliever ads customized by the user location, browser, OS and interests.

 ## Usage